sciZer0/7/v/README.md

 <h1>1 &nbsp Maximum Supply</h1>

+Vote (VOTE) is a native token of the Vote blockchain.

-The whole Maximum Supply is created at the Genesis Block.
+The whole Maximum Supply of the Vote token is created at the Genesis Block.

 The Maximum Supply is 10,000,000 Vote tokens.